pandas-dev/pandas/doc/source/user_guide/reshaping.rst

    df = pd.DataFrame({'keys': keys, 'values': values})
    df

-We can 'explode' this transforming each element of a list-like to a row, by using ``~Series.explode``.
+We can 'explode' this transforming each element of a list-like to a row, by using :meth:`~Series.explode`.
 This will replicate the index values:

 .. ipython:: python

    df['values'].explode()

-You can join this with the original to get an expanded ``DataFrame``.
+You can easily join this with the original to get an expanded ``DataFrame``.

 .. ipython:: python

    df[['keys']].join(df['values'].explode())

-This routine will replace empty lists with ``np.nan`` and preserve scalar entries.
+:meth:`Series.explode` will replace empty lists with ``np.nan`` and preserve scalar entries.
 The dtype of the resulting ``Series`` is always ``object``.

 .. ipython:: python